Weasels are primarily nocturnal, small carnivores living across North America. They live a solitary lifestyle and have a varied diet?

 Do Weasels Eat Livestock?

 Weasels are well-known for their aggressive nature, and they can kill prey larger than themselves.
 They often kill prey much larger than necessary for their food intake.
+Multiple cases have been reported where weasels have killed hens or rabbits kept by farmers.

 Farmers are not weasel lovers because weasels can severely damage poultry populations.
 However, weasels can also be helpful, as they eat common pests like rats in large quantities.

-Do Weasels Eat Cats And Dogs?
+Do Weasels Eat Pets?

 One more reason behind these stories is fishers.
 They are a part of the weasel family, and there have been documented cases of them killing cats in the wild.